gzsombor/rufm/Readme.md

 Capital letters stand for actions, non-capital letters for navigation.

-- D => Deletes a file or directory (with confirmation prompt)
+- D => Deletes all selected files / directories + the current selected one
-- C => Copies a file or directory
+- C => Copies all selected files / directories + the current selected one
-- P => Pastes a copied file or directory
+- P => Pastes all copied files / directories
 - R => Renames a file or directory

 - F => Switch to the favourites tab